tiger008/PFA-project/README.md

 ## Collision Solution

-  Collisions are managed by calculating the new position of the player and search for intersection between walls (segments) and player moving (speed vector).
+  Collisions are managed first by calculating the player's new position and then by searching the existence of an intersection between the walls (segments) and the player's movement (speed vector).

 ## Bugs

-  - Player can pass through some corner.
+  - The player can pass through some corners.
-  - When player and specifics walls are very closed with a certain angle, the wall disappear.
-But player cannot cross.
+  - When the player and some walls are very close, with a certain angle, to each other, the wall disappears.
+But the player cannot cross.

 ## Thanks